LiquidIce95/CplusplusUnittestEngine/README.md

 positions = {1,1};<br>
 S.asser("test1",0,solution,1,positions);<br>
 <br>
-//calling a function with no arguments ser.asser("test2",1,counti);<br>
+//calling a function with no arguments<br>
+ser.asser("test2",1,counti);<br>
 <br>
 //call this to get the summary below <br>